Aviator sunglasses

-Aviator sunglasses are a style of sunglasses that were developed by a group of American firms.
+Aviator sunglasses are a style of sunglasses that was developed by a group of American firms.
 The original Bausch & Lomb design is now commercially marketed as Ray-Ban Aviators, although other manufacturers also produce aviator-style sunglasses.

 Design

-Aviator style sunglasses are intended to be worn under headgear and are characterised by dark, sometimes reflective lenses and thin monel, steel or titanium metal frames with double or triple bridge and bayonet earpieces or flexible cable temples that hook more securely behind the ears.
+Aviator style sunglasses are intended to be worn under headgear and are characterised by dark, oftentimes reflective lenses and thin monel, steel or titanium metal frames with double or triple bridges and bayonet earpieces or flexible cable temples that hook more securely behind the ears.
 The large lenses are not flat but slightly convex.
 The design attempts to cover the entire field of vision of the human eye and significantly reduce the amount of transmitted visible light and (near) infrared radiation and prevent (erythemal) ultraviolet radiation from entering the eye from any angle.

 For selecting sunglasses, the United States Federal Aviation Administration has published an aeromedical safety brochure for general aviation pilots, commercial pilots and physicians.
 Polarized and photochromic lenses are not recommended for use by pilots.
 The UK Civil Aviation Authority has also provided guidance on the use of sunglasses by pilots.